folio-org/folio-org.github.io/guides/visibility-module-docs.md

 Please send pull-requests to add documentation links for your repository.

 The YAML structure is explained in the head of that file.
-The tool "[yq](https://github.com/kislyuk/yq)" is useful for verifying YAML files (e.g. do `yq '.' repos-metadata.yml`
+The tool "[yq](https://github.com/kislyuk/yq)" is useful for verifying YAML files, e.g. do `yq '.' repos-metadata.yml`

 ```
 # name: This is the name of the GitHub repository, e.g. ui-users